lucbk23/low_level_c/notes.md

 - Example: ```volatile int counter = 0;``` // counter is a volatile variable that can change value at any time.
 - Great to use in Hardware registers, interrupts and other hardware-related code.
     It is a keyword assigned to a variable, preferably at the beginning of a function or a file, so that the compiler knows that the variable can change value at any time.

+### Making global variables
+Global variables are variables that can be accessed from anywhere in the program.
+- Global variables are declared outside of any function. (also main)
+- Can be accessed from anywhere if used with the extern keyword.
+- SHARED VARIABLES CAN BE GLOBAL VARIABLES BUT NOT ALL GLOBAL VARIABLES ARE SHARED VARIABLES.
+- Shared variables exist specifically in programs involving multiple processes, multithreading, and inter-process communication.

 ### Sumamry of terms
 ![alt text](image.png)